arkrc/weather-app/README.md

-# weather-app
+# Weather App
 A basic app that shows the temperature and weather condition of any city.
+It uses OpenWeather API and the UI is made using PyQt5.